sejori/peko/README.md

 <h3 id="request-handling">Request handling</h3>

 Each route must have a <code>handler</code> function that generates a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response).
-Upon receiving a request the `server.requestHandler` will construct a [RequestContext](https://deno.land/x/peko/server.ts?s=RequestContext) and pass it into global middleware, then route-specific middleware and finally the route handler.
+Upon receiving a request the `server.requestHandler` will construct a [RequestContext](https://deno.land/x/peko/server.ts?s=RequestContext) and cascade it through global middleware, route-specific middleware and finally the route handler.
 Global and route-specific middleware are invoked in the order they are added.
 If a response is returned by any middleware along the chain no subsequent middleware/handler will run.

-We can design efficient logging/post-response operations by utilizing the middleware cascade.
-The server returns the response into previously called middleware that implement `await next()` before responding to the client request.
-See the below snippet or `middleware/logger.ts` for examples of utlizing the cascade.
-Returning a new `Response` after awaiting `next` will overwrite the response to be sent to the client.
+The second argument to any middleware/handler is the `next` fcn.
+This returns a promise that resolves to the first response returned by any subsequent middleware/handler.
+This is useful for error-handling as well as post-response operations such as logging.
+See the below snippet or `middleware/logger.ts` for examples.

 If no matching route is found for a request an empty 404 response is sent.
 If an error occurs in handling a request an empty 500 response is sent.
 Both of these behaviours can be overwritten with the following middleware: